whatsapp_btn

 This iterative strategy takes into account user feedback and regular releases.

-The core principle of agile project management is that it uses adaptation and collaboration to create better outcomes than a preset approach.
+The core principle of agile project management is that it uses adaptation and collaboration to create better outcomes than a preset approach, highlighting the difference between traditional project management and agile project management.

 Agile Project Management vs Traditional Project Management